-Monsters are cool.
+Just like the monster games they star in, monsters are cool.
 King Kong, Godzilla, those dinosaurs from that far-fetched film, Tom Nook, Mothra… There are loads of monsters out there.
 One great place to see them all is in monster games, a.k.a. games with monsters in them.
 There are a lot, let me tell you.
 Seems people were so preoccupied with whether they could, they didn’t stop to think if they should.

-So, my job is to distil the essence of a good monster game and stick it in a list.
+So, my job is to distill the essence of a good monster game and stick it in a list.
 And that’s what I’ve done.
 These games range from sprawling RPGs with a massive list of monsters to find, to smaller, more honed experiences with a handful of creepy critters for you to learn more about.

 Whether it’s a giant beast ready to trample you in Monster Hunter, or a nasty tanuki stealing all your hard-earned bells, get ready for some beasts.
 If you need more recommendations, we’re here to help, with guides to the best history games and relaxing games on Switch and mobile.
 Or, for a simple list of creatures, check out our Monster Hunter Rise: Sunbreak monsters guide for all the newest animals.